We are led to believe that monogamy is about love and faithfulness, that

 Agreements work like this:

 When a person with whom you have an agreement breaks the agreement you hold that person responsible and not other people with whom you have no agreement.
 For example, if your business associate shows up drunk at a meeting, it is his fault, not that of his friend who bought another round.
-You probably won't do business with him again.Property works like this:
+To fix the problem, you will work with him, not his friend.Property works like this:

 When somebody steals your property, you blame the thief, not your property.
-When the cops catch the guy who broke into your house and took your TV, you lock the burglar in jail and keep the TV if it's still usable.Now, back to monogamous relationships, people's actions show the true nature of the arrangement.
+When the cops catch the guy who broke into your house and took your TV, you send the burglar to jail and bring your TV back home.Now, back to monogamous relationships, people's actions show the true nature of the arrangement.
 When a partner in a monogamous relationship has an affair with another, the person most likely to suffer bodily harm is the outsider.
-The offending partner is often "given another chance".
+The partner is often considered a victim of seduction.
 See?
 Monogamy is about property.

 Are you ready for the alternative?
 If, your spouse is not your property, how will you keep possession?
 Certainly not by prohibiting activities she/he enjoys.
 If you want to keep this person around, you'll have to give more than whoever else comes along.